Skip to content

 Transgender visibility in Canadian LMI

-Listen to this article as an audio recording There are an estimated 100,815 transgender and non-binary individuals in Canada, but we have limited information about their labour market outcomes.
-March 31st is the International Transgender Day of Visibility, an annual event dedicated to celebrating transgender people, raising awareness about discrimination, and celebrating their contributions to…Read More
+There are an estimated 100,815 transgender and non-binary individuals in Canada, but we have limited information about their labour market outcomes.
+March 31st is the International Transgender Day of Visibility, an annual event dedicated to celebrating transgender people, raising awareness about discrimination, and celebrating their contributions to society.
+This Transgender Day of Visibility, we’re exploring…Read More

 Collage-style illustration shows an computer window beside a man doing electrical work.